Journal 30 (2021)

 Farewell Griffin Park

-Brentford fan Mike Paterson (who designs the layout for our Journal) wrote a short account of the Club as it moved from its very old ground at Griffin Park to a new and substantial stadium beside Kew Bridge Station, worthy of its new status as a top-flight club.
+Brentford fan Mike Paterson (who designs the layout for our Journal) wrote this short account of the Club as it moved from its very old ground at Griffin Park to a new and substantial stadium beside Kew Bridge Station, worthy of its new status as a top-flight club.

 Mike Paterson